 Define your goals

-In any complementary regimen, it is essential that you define your goals, including a realistic time line.
+In any complementary regimen, it is essential that you define your goals.
 Are the goals for your complementary care only symptom and comfort oriented?
-Do you want an additional, and alternative treatment of cancer (fighting the disease on more fronts) to destroy the tumor, or the cancer itself?
-In other words, do you want your complementary care to be an alternative treatment of disease?
-Or, as an amendment or adjunct care, do you want a supportive complementary care, to focus on addressing the underlying internal environment and conditions in your body that may be contributing to why your body developed breast cancer in the first place?
+Do you want just to destroy the tumor, or the cancer itself?
+In other words, do you want just an additional treatment of disease?
+Alternatively, your goal could be for an adjunct care plan of detoxifying and rebuilding.
+Do you want a supportive complementary care, to focus on addressing the underlying internal environment and conditions in your body?
+Those factors may be contributing to why your body developed breast cancer in the first place.

 Be realistic with your goals